Table of Contents

 Cow’s milk protein allergy (CMPA) or cow’s milk intolerance occurs in up to 4% of children.
-The highest prevalence rates are in infancy, with a resolution of symptoms in 50% of children by the age of one year, and in 90% by the age of five years.
+The highest prevalence rates are in infancy, with a resolution of symptoms in 50% of children by the age of 1, and in 90% by the age of 5.

 Principal Allergens in Cow’s Milk

-The diagnosis of CMPA can be confusing to the doctor and the parents of the child.
-It is important to differentiate between lactose intolerance and CMPA.
-The later is characterized by a hypersensitivity reaction that is triggered by specific immunologic mechanisms and is what we are discussing here.
+The diagnosis of CMPA can be confusing to both physicians and parents.
+It is important to differentiate between lactose intolerance and CMPA, as the latter is characterized by a hypersensitivity reaction that is triggered by specific immunologic mechanisms.

-There are two main proteins in cow’s milk that can trigger an allergic reaction.
-They include casein and whey proteins. αs1, αs2, αs3, and κ-casein belong to the casein fraction of proteins and all of them can trigger an allergic reaction. α-lactalbumin and β-lactoglobulin belong to the whey proteins’ family and they can cause allergies as well.
+Two main proteins in cow’s milk can trigger an allergic reaction: casein and whey proteins. αs1, αs2, αs3, and κ-casein belong to the casein family of proteins and can trigger a reaction. α-lactalbumin and β-lactoglobulin belong to the whey protein family and can also cause allergic reactions.